SCC-Loc: A Unified Semantic Cascade Consensus Framework for UAV Thermal Geo-Localization: Introduction

 \item We design the SGVA module.
 By exploiting high-level semantic activations from a shared DINOv2 backbone to adaptively optimize the crop center, it actively corrects misalignments and effectively resolves the critical spatial quantization bias.

 \item We introduce the C-SATSF mechanism.
-Acting as a hierarchical sieve, it rigorously enforces spatial equalization, texture verification, and structure-consistent refinement to progressively strip away massive outliers and distill a highly dependable correspondence set.
+Acting as a hierarchical sieve, it progressively enforces spatial equalization, texture verification, and structure-consistent refinement to suppress dense outliers and produce a reliable correspondence set.

 \item We propose the CD-RAPS strategy.
-To overcome the "low residual, high drift" trap caused by visual decoys, it integrates physically constrained non-linear optimization with multi-dimensional reliability evaluation and geographic consensus voting.
+To overcome the ``low residual, high drift'' trap caused by visual decoys, it integrates physically constrained non-linear optimization with multi-dimensional reliability evaluation and geographic consensus voting.

 \item We construct Thermal-UAV, a diverse cross-modal dataset featuring day-night variations and complex urban-rural scenes.
-Extensive experiments demonstrate that SCC-Loc comprehensively outperforms existing state-of-the-art baselines on this benchmark, significantly reducing the mean localization error and establishing a new paradigm for robust all-weather UAV positioning. \end{itemize}
+Extensive experiments demonstrate that SCC-Loc comprehensively outperforms existing state-of-the-art baselines on this benchmark, significantly reducing the mean localization error and establishing a new framework for robust all-weather UAV positioning. \end{itemize}

 The remainder of this paper is organized as follows: Section~\ref{Related Work} reviews existing literature on UAV visual geo-localization.
 Section~\ref{Proposed Method} details the proposed SCC-Loc framework and its core modules.
 Section~\ref{Experimental Setup} describes the dataset construction, evaluation metrics, baseline methods, and implementation details.
-Section~\ref{Results} presents the comprehensive experimental results.
+Section~\ref{Results} presents the experimental results.
 Section~\ref{Discussion} discusses the research findings and outlines future avenues.
 Finally, Section~\ref{Conclusion} concludes this work.